ghapsara/guruhhapsara.dev/src/content/2022-05-04-may-the-pod-affinitiy-be-with-you/index.md

 However we can’t achieve this by just merely utilizing pod affinity.
 We will let the chance of unschedulable pods again open since cluster autoscaler consider pod affinity as a corner case that it will ignore.
 Here’s a quote from the cluster autoscaler documentation.

-> CA doesn’t add nodes to the cluster if it wouldn’t make a pod schedulable. … it doesn’t scale up the cluster may be that … too specific requests (like node selector), and wouldn’t fit on any of the available node types. ~ cluster autoscaler faq
+> CA doesn’t add nodes to the cluster if it wouldn’t make a pod schedulable. … it doesn’t scale up the cluster may be that … too specific requests (like node selector), and wouldn’t fit on any of the available node types. <br/> ~ [Cluster Autoscaler FAQ](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#i-have-a-couple-of-pending-pods-but-there-was-no-scale-up)

 To deal with this prevailing climate, we can prepare instead, we setup nodes, we tell the autoscaling group to have EC2 machines in all zones.
 We prevent the autoscaler to further scale down by specifying the minimum node count in the amount of all available zones.